Frequently Asked Questions by Students

 If I cheat, do other people find out?

-- Any other violation will be on record for 5 years from the academic year in which the incident occurred.
+• Any other violation will be on record for 5 years from the academic year in which the case was closed (i.e., resolved with no further appeal options to change the outcome).

-- There will only be a mark on your official transcript if you are suspended or dismissed from UCSD for an academic integrity violation.
+• There will only be a mark on your official transcript if you are suspended or dismissed from UC San Diego for an academic integrity violation.
 It will say something like "suspended (or dismissed) for academic dishonesty."
 The notation will be there for the length of the suspension or dismissal.